Rainyan/action-sp-cvar-docs/README.md

 # Controls when the workflow will run
 on:
-  # Triggers the workflow on push or pull request events but only for the main branch
+  # Triggers the workflow on pull request events but only for the main branch
   pull_request:
     branches: [ main, master ]
     paths: